 Note that for small $\delta$ we have $r_+ \to \infty$ and $r_- \to 0$, so the estimations (\ref{eqn:Yn-est}) and (\ref{eqn:Yn-west}) are indeed useful.
 Finally, with (\ref{eqn:gconvergence}), (\ref{eqn:Yn-est}) and the triangle inequality we arrive to

 where $\varepsilon_1,\varepsilon_2\in (0,r_{+}-r_{-})$ and (\ref{eqn:eps12-est}) holds.
 Moreover, for small enough $\delta$ we have

-and thus with the help of (\ref{eqn:z-z1-est}), (\ref{eqn:z-z2-est}) we conclude that the recurrent scheme converges to $\omega_0$ as
+and thus, with the help of (\ref{eqn:z-z1-est}), (\ref{eqn:z-z2-est}), we conclude that the recurrent scheme converges to $\omega_0$ as

-For the inverse function we use (\ref{eqn:gconvergence2}) and (\ref{eqn:Yn-west}) and, acting in the same way, find that the recurrent scheme converges to $\omega_0^{-1}$.
+For the inverse function, we use (\ref{eqn:gconvergence2}) and (\ref{eqn:Yn-west}) and, acting in the same way, find that the recurrent scheme converges to $\omega_0^{-1}$.

-By this we justified the initial claim, that if the noise amplitude $\delta$ is small, then just as in the non-deformed case $X_n$ at large positive (respectively, negative) $n$ lies in a small neighbourhood of $\omega_0$ (respectively, $\frac{1}{\omega_0}$) unless the initial condition $X_0$ lies in a small neighbourhood of the other solution.
+This justifies the initial claim that if the noise amplitude $\delta$ is small, then just as in the unperturbed case $X_n$ at large positive (respectively, negative) $n$ lies in a small neighbourhood of $\omega_0$ (respectively, $\frac{1}{\omega_0}$) unless the initial condition $X_0$ lies in a small neighbourhood of the other solution.
 The radius of the neighbourhoods still shrinks exponentially with a base close to $|\omega_0|^2$, but only until it saturates at

-Presence of this minimal radius is the cumulative effect of the noise on all steps.
-The crucial result of this analysis is that its effect is finite after asymptotically many steps $n\to \pm \infty$.
+The presence of this minimal radius is the cumulative effect of the noise over all steps.
+The crucial result of this analysis is that its effect is finite even after asymptotically many steps $n\to \pm \infty$.
 It is also interesting that the error (\ref{eqn:noise-rs-err}) is proportional to

-In particular, near $\omega_0=\pm 1$ it seems to have some additional problems besides the slow divergence of non-perturbed recurrent scheme.
+In particular, near $\omega_0=\pm 1$, the scheme appears to have additional problems besides the slow divergence of unperturbed recurrent scheme.